Port

 Meals not included

 Travel to Shiroyama Park -- a park in downtown Kagoshima that extends over Mount Shiroyama.
-With an elevation of 351 feet, the mountain formerly served as the site of a castle fortification.
+With an elevation of 351 feet, the mountaintop formerly served as the site of a castle fortification.
 Its name, Shiroyama, literally translates to Castle Mountain.

-You'll stop at the scenic overlook at Shiroyama and catch views (weather permitting) of the city and Sakurajima Island -- one of Japan's most active volcanoes.
+You’ll stop at the scenic overlook at Shiroyama and catch views (weather permitting) of the city and Sakurajima Island -- one of Japan’s most active volcanoes.
 Considered the symbol of Kagoshima, Sakurajima rises more than 3,000 feet above the waters of Kagoshima Bay.
-The volcano has erupted over 30 times in recorded history and is still mildly active, with minor eruptions occurring multiple daily.
-Return to the pier by coach.
+The volcano has erupted many times in recorded history and is still active.

 Notes: